RobBagby/dcos-primer/deploy-loadbalanced.md

 ```
 ## Build the docker Image
 Perform the following steps to build the Docker image:
-1. Open a cmd prompt (assuming you are running on Windows and have Docker for Windows installed)
+1. Open a cmd prompt (assuming you are running on Windows and have Docker for Windows installed)<br/>
 2. Change to the [directory](https://github.com/RobBagby/dcos-primer/tree/master/node-returnhostname-web) containing the Dockerfile
 3. Run the following command (please replace the yourgitusername token with your git username):